chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 # Understanding HydroModels.jl Core Concepts

-This document explains the core concepts of the DeepFlex.jl framework, focusing on the three fundamental components: Flux, Element/Bucket, and Model.
+This document explains the core concepts of the HydroModels.jl framework, focusing on the three fundamental components: Flux, Bucket, Route, and Model.
 We'll use examples from the ExpHydro model to illustrate these concepts in practice.

 ## Framework Architecture